Table of Contents

 While we only took a half-day taster course, there are some adventure guiding companies that offer full-day and multi-day courses, that can take you from a total beginner to an independent, novice climber.

-To find a course in your location, I recommend reaching out to local mountain guides directly, however, in my experience some guides aren’t so great at responding to messages.
-Alternatively you may be able book a taster session through an experience company like Jochen Schweizer.
+To find a course in your location, I recommend reaching out to local mountain guides directly, however, in my experience, some guides aren’t so great at responding to messages.
+Alternatively, you may be able to book a taster session through an experience company like Jochen Schweizer.

 Visit An Ice-Climbing Festival